Agostino Bertani: Education and early life

 At the outbreak of the Second Italian War of Independence in 1859, he joined as surgeon for the Garibaldian corps of the Cacciatori delle Alpi.
 After the war ended with the Conference of Villafranca, he became one of the organisers of the Expedition of the Thousand against the Kingdom of the Two Sicilies.
 Remaining at Genoa after Garibaldi's departure for Marsala, he organised four separate volunteer corps, two of which were intended for Sicily and two for the Papal States.
 The Sardinian Prime Minister, Camillo Cavour, however, commanded all four corps to sail for Sicily.
 Bertani allocated many of his efforts to organise a democratic republican Italy, merging the energies of Mazzini and Garibaldi.

-When Garibaldi took Naples, Bertani was appointed Garibaldi's secretary-general, in which capacity he reorganised the police, abolished the secret service fund, founded twelve infant asylums, prepared for the suppression of the religious orders, and planned the sanitary reconstruction of the city.
-He entered parliament in 1861 and opposed the Garibaldi's expedition against Rome.
+When Garibaldi took Naples in September 1860, Bertani was appointed secretary-general of the provisional government, in which capacity he reorganised the police, abolished the secret service fund, founded twelve infant asylums, prepared for the suppression of the religious orders, and planned the sanitary reconstruction of the city.

+In 1861, Agostino Bertani was elected to the Parliament of the newly established Kingdom of Italy, where he occupied a seat on the left-wing benches.
+He opposed the Garibaldi's expedition against Rome.
+He maintained close ties with Garibaldi, serving as his personal physician.
 After Garibaldi was defeated at the Battle of Aspromonte in 1862, he treated Garibaldi's wounds.
-In 1866, during the Third Italian War of Independence, he organised the medical service for the 40,000 Garibaldians, and the following year fought at the Battle of Mentana.
+In 1866, during the Third Italian War of Independence, he organised the medical service for the approximately 40,000 volunteers under Garibaldi's command who were operating in the Trentino region.
+The following year, despite personal reservations about the undertaking, he fought at the Battle of Mentana, functioning both as a medic and a combatant.